 For some couples, finding middle ground is an impossible task.
 Therefore, it is important to be able to show good faith regardless of which side you are on.
 If cash reserves are available to continue paying current obligations, it is extremely important to do so to the best of your ability.
 If your expenses have possibly decreased as mentioned above, it maybe worth considering your ability to decrease support for a temporary period of time to remain flexible.
 This is extremely important to stay out of court (who doesn’t want to?).
 Iff court is inevitable, showing you gave your best effort to resolve the issue in front of a judge will be well worth it.

 5. 2019 Tax Return

 If you have not already filed your 2019 taxes, it may be worth filing sooner then later if you expect to receive a refund.
-Even if you don’t anticipate a refund, the deadline has been extended to July 15, 2020.
-The deadline remains April 15, 2020.
-Only the payment deadline has been postponed to facilitate more cash available to individuals for the next few months.
+Even if you think you may owe money on your taxes it still is important to file to even though the filing deadline has been extended to July 15, 2020.
+Payments do not need to be made until July 15th but filing sooner will speed up the process of receiving a stimulus payment.

 6. Stimulus Support

 This week Congress has been working diligently to pass the largest stimulus package in history.
 So far we expect each individual to receive a check for $1,200 if their income is below $75,000 (phases out after $99,000) and $500 per child age 16 and younger.
 Many details are not yet available, especially pertaining to divorced families.
 For example, it is uncertain whether the $500/child amount will go to a Head of Household status filing or an individual filing who was able to claim the child tax credit for the year – many couples alternate child exemptions/credits annually.
 Currently, it appears the government will be relying on taxpayers 2018 returns to calculate amounts to be sent to taxpayers.